Graph Anomaly Detection in Time Series: A Survey: Categorization of G-TSAD Methods

-In summary, predictive-based methods in G-TSAD have shown great potential in a variety of time-series applications, from time-series signals, edge streams, and social networks to videos.
-It is also very interesting to see that many predictive-based methods integrate the reconstruction and prediction tasks to yield more accurate anomaly scores.
+\textbf{Summary.} Predictive-based methods have shown great potential in various time-series applications, from time-series signals, edge streams, social networks to videos.
+Interestingly, many predictive-based methods integrate the reconstruction and prediction tasks to yield more accurate anomaly scores.
 However, several challenges still remain unsolved.
-While existing predictive-based methods have shown their effectiveness in building graphs to capture \g{inter-variable} information, one of the biggest challenges of these methods is \b{modeling} the long-term \g{intra-variable} dependency, which is importantly required to effectively perform time-series forecasting tasks.
-For example, existing methods only consider the \g{intra-variable} dependency in a short-term period where observations close to each other in the data series are expected to be similar.
-However, as is mentioned in Section \ref{sec:timeseries}, trend, seasonality, and \v{unpredictability} patterns are, in nature, always available in time-series data.
+While existing methods have shown their effectiveness in building graphs to capture inter-variable information, one of the biggest challenges of these methods is modeling the long-term intra-variable dependency, which is required to effectively perform time-series forecasting tasks \cite{chen2023long}.
+For example, existing methods only consider the intra-variable dependency in a short-term period where observations close to each other in the time series are expected to be similar.
+However, as mentioned in Section \ref{sec:timeseries}, trend, seasonality, and unpredictability patterns are, in nature, always available in time-series data.
 Hence, forecasting future values simply based on near-distance past values is problematic.
-Plus, a large amount of data with a diversity of patterns is required \b{in the training phase of} forecasting tasks, but in practice, \b{having access to a} comprehensive dataset is very difficult in many time-series applications.
+Plus, a large amount of data with a diversity of patterns is required during training for the forecasting tasks, but in practice, having access to a comprehensive dataset is very difficult in many time-series applications.
+For example, in medical systems, it is difficult to obtain sufficient patient data that covers all types of diseases and rare conditions due to privacy concerns and limited access to patients over time.